Nuclear Regulatory Commission.

 1. The title of the information collection: Collection of Operator Simulator Training Data.

-7. The estimated number of annual responses: 95 (15 one-time responses + 90 annual responses).
+7. The estimated number of annual responses: 32.

 8. The estimated number of annual respondents: 5.

-9. The estimated number of hours needed annually to comply with the information: 411 hours.
+9. An estimate of the total number of hours needed annually to comply with the information collection requirement or request: 148.

 For the Nuclear Regulatory Commission.